Middletown High School has established a great football tradition, which began more than five decades ago.

 "The combination of the tradition, the history, and the expectations of what you see in a Middletown football player and a Middletown football team all combine to make this program special.
 The community truly rallies around the players and this team.
 We preach about having a "Blue Heart", and we talk constantly about the "Blue Heart", having focus and intensity, and how we play the game, and to play with purpose on the field," said DelPercio.

-Page 3 of 3 - The coach also said he was proud the way his team takes and accepts all challenges.
+The coach also said he was proud the way his team takes and accepts all challenges.
 When the school district opened up Appoquinimink High School, and after St. Georges Technical High school opened, it was thought by some, that Middletown football would drop in quality.

 "I am very proud that we have been able to sustain our level of success.
 That's because our guys work hard, and they do what we ask them to do in the off season and throughout the year.
 It's all about quality, not quantity, because we only put 11 guys on the field at a time.
 I'm proud we have accepted those challenges and concentrate on Middletown football," said DelPercio.